mdonertas/TK_ImmuneAging_MultiOmics/README.md

 ## Gene ontology - Gene set enrichment analysis (GSEA)

-Gene set enrichment analysis was performed using `gseGO` function in `clusterProfiler` package, using human gene symbols and `org.Hs.eg.db` annotation package in R. We analysed the GO Biological Processes categories with a minimum of 10 and maximum of 500 annotated genes.
+Gene set enrichment analysis was performed using `gseGO` function in `clusterProfiler` package (v4.2.2) (@Wu2021 ), using human gene symbols and `org.Hs.eg.db` annotation package in R. We analysed the GO Biological Processes categories with a minimum of 10 and maximum of 500 annotated genes.
 We used BY correction for multiple testing and considered BY-corrected p-value\<0.05 as significant.
 Details of Human - *N. furzeri* orthology mapping are explained under `Helper functions/data -> Gene ID & Orthology mapping`.
 Two outputs from `gseGO` function are used: core enrichment genes (i.e. genes that contribute most to the enrichment result.) and NES (i.e. normalized enrichment score).

 ### Choice of GO representatives for visualisation and summarisation